What is achromatopsia?

 How common is achromatopsia?

 Achromatopsia affects approximately 1 in 30,000 people around the world.
-It is more common in areas where marriages among close relatives are more likely to occur.
+It may be more common in areas where marriages among close relatives are more likely to occur.

 It is also more prevalent in Pingelap, a small group of islands in the eastern Pacific Ocean.
-As described in the Oliver Sacks book, “The Island of the Colorblind,” a typhoon in the 1700s affected the population of the islands.
+This may be because a typhoon in the 1700s affected the population of the islands.
 This left a small number of people to repopulate the area and caused the propagation of an achromatopsia-carrying gene.

 Types of achromatopsia